|Parks: 5||Miles: 758||Days: 9||Hours: 17|

 In this road trip, we start in Portland, Oregon, and head immediately to the Pacific Coast.
 From there, we will follow US-101/US-1 along the coastline for over 600 miles (966 km).
-Much of this stretch of road is called the Pacific Coast Highway, and is an iconic American drive.
+Much of this stretch of road is called the Pacific Coast Highway (PCH), and is an iconic American drive.

 From there we will work our way down the coast, stopping at a few places in Oregon before spending multiple nights in Redwood National Park.
 Next we pass through Mendocino, CA before finally arriving in San Francisco.

-In this trip, we will have a lot of driving, so you’re going to want to get a very comfortable and spacious rental car at the Portland airport.
+In this Portland to San Francisco road trip, we will have a lot of driving, so you’re going to want to get a very comfortable and spacious rental car at the Portland airport.
 Please schedule your car rental ahead of time (preferably when you book your flights).
 Renting a vehicle on the spot can sometimes be disastrous, with low inventory or – at worst – nothing available.

-This trip can be reversed, however a Pacific Coast road trip should head south… shouldn’t it?
+This trip can easily be reversed and go from San Francisco to Portland, however a Pacific Coast road trip should head south… shouldn’t it?
 I mean, there is nothing stopping you from going North, but that just seems wrong for some reason.
 But of course, you can go which ever direction you want!

 This is a true road trip.
 A lot of the spots we chose to stay the night at are simply waypoints for breaking up the days evenly.
 The true experience in this road trip comes with what you do (and find) during the drives from one spot to the next.
 We give you a couple good ideas, but the parks/attractions/etc. are endless along each of the drives.
 Do your own research to find things that pique your interest!